burkeholland/quick-start/src/chapters/chapter3.md

 Now, if you run the app, you'll find data reaches the view model when the signIn function is run via tapping the signIn button.

->By building JavaScript references to a given UI element, you can control how it looks and behaves on the front end.
-For example, you can bind a model to a textField and control its target properties:
+By building JavaScript references to a given UI element, you can control how it looks and behaves on the front end.
+However, this is a very manual way to keep track of the state of the UI.
+This is where View Models come in.

+### Add A View Model

+NativeScript provides view model functionality in the form of a module called 'Observable'.

+Observable is the view model in the MVVM design pattern.
+It provides a mechanism used for two-way data binding so as to enable communication between the UI and code-behind.
+This means that if the user updates the data in the UI the change will be reflected in the model and vice versa.

 ```
-    var email = view.getViewById(page, "email_address");
     var model = new observable.Observable();
 	model.set("emailAddress", "me@myemail.com");
 	var options = {
 	    sourceProperty: "emailAddress",